Nicolab/crystal-dbx/guide/troubleshooting.md

 which accepts one or more fields (`*` (wildcard) for all SQL fields).

 Also the `create!` method handles all this for you.
-This method is accessible via `DBX::QueryExecutor` and the models.
+This method is accessible via `DBX::Query` and the models.